SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/windsor-framework-a-new-trade-regulation-between-great-britain-and-northern-ireland.md

 > 📘 Note
 >
-> *Please note that the fields provided in the following script must be entered with all the necessary fields of that particular object.
+> *Please note that the following script is only displaying the necessary fields that are required for B2B shipments to NI.
+Please make sure these fields are populated along with all the necessary fields of that particular object.
 For more information on how to populate the required fields, refer to the[API References](https://docs.intersoftsapient.net/reference/post_v4-shipments-rm) section.*

 ```
 curl --request POST \